The imagery on the seals is graphically very clear and makes them quite easy for students to start with.

 Do some map work looking at the places where examples of seals have been found.
 Find out about what exports might have been moving with the seals and why we may not be able to identify some of these so easily.
 This will involve discussion of the difference between manufactured goods and raw materials.
 The BBC Primary History website in For the classroom will be useful here.

 How have seals been used through time?
 You could try a long-period enquiry from ancient seals, through the medieval period, the Tudors, the nineteenth century and to the present day.
 These resources include Object Files on a Mesopotamian cylinder seal and the seal of a English baron of the 13th century.
-A search of the Explore section of the British Museum website will generate many useful examples to start with, including some marine mammals.
+A search of the Collection section of the British Museum website will generate many useful examples to start with, including some marine mammals.

 Discuss the need to seal documents or packages and the need to identify the ownership or origin of goods.
 Can students think of the systems we have today?
 They might consider adhesive envelope flaps, computer passwords, trademarks, labels and logos.